Bioenergetics + Metabolism

 The way this section is taught doesn't totally highlight the fact that all 3 energy systems are active at any given time.
 The magnitude of each system's contribution to overall work performance depends mostly on the intensity of the activity, and also on the duration of the activity.

 Creatine Phosphate (CP or PCr) is an energy reserve for rapidly replenishing ATP, and is stored in limited amounts in the muscle cells.
 Creatine kinase is the enzyme that catalyzes the reaction.
-This process is active at the start of all exercise, during the first 0-6 seconds.
-Mostly used for short-term, high intensity activities.
+This process is active at the start of all exercise, during the first 0-6 seconds, and is mostly used for short-term, high intensity activities.

 PCr → via Creatine Kinase → Creatine + Pi + Energy